 Use: red, grey, white and natural shades of brown.
 Think: snowflakes, metal, wood, wool, felt and fur.
 Feature: reindeer, skis, skates and sleds.
 Consider: cross-stitch, lanterns, bells and hearts.

 A colour palette here of red, grey, and white, all used with a light touch.
 Throws and cushions instantly set the mood and fake furs add glamour to this theme.
 Any ornaments or decorations that suggest colder climes – such as reindeer, skis, skates, sleds and bells – can be used together with natural materials such as wood, metal, felt and wool.
 Red and white ribbons with check or heart patterns tie in the theme.
-If you want the room to feel really authentic, look at the iconic Dala horses from theswedishwoodenhorse.com that come in various sizes and colours.
+If you want the room to feel really authentic, look at the iconic Dala horses from theswedishwoodenhorse.com, which come in various sizes and colours.
 This website has lots more suitable products for this theme.
 Also view nordichouse.co.uk for a fine selection for your home, both inside and out – and not just for a Nordic room.

 Visit our Decorating Trees page for more examples of festive themes, like Traditional, Vintage and Contemporary.